dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 The second argument `followees` defines a list of neuron IDs whose decision will be followed.
 There can be up to 15 followees for each topic (but more followees is not necessarily better - see the rules linked above).

 _Required permissions:_
+Voting and setting following can be done by a neuron's controller or a neuron's hot key.

 ### Managing permissions of a neuron
-* **Hot Keys (list of principal ID)**: Keys that can be used to perform actions with limited privileges, such as voting, without exposing the secret key corresponding to the principal (e.g., could be a WebAuthn key).

-* **Add hot key**: Add a new hot key that can be used to manage the neuron.
-This provides an alternative to using the principal’s cold key to manage the neuron, which might be onerous and difficult to keep secure, especially if it is used regularly.
-A hot key might be a WebAuthn key that is maintained inside a user device, such as a smartphone.

-* **Remove hot key**: Remove a hot key that has been previously assigned to the neuron.
+Every neuron has a controller that cannot be changed.
+In addition, a neuron can have hot keys.
+Hot keys are defined by a list of principal ID and can be used to perform actions with limited privileges, namely voting and following.
+To manage these permissions, a neuron's controller can add and remove hot keys using the neuron command `Configure` with the `Operation` `AddHotKey` and `RemoveHotKey`, respectively.

 ```
 type Configure = record { operation : opt Operation };